 On 15 December 2006 the Bank of England announced that its foreign exchange reserves would be financed by issuing medium-term securities on an annual basis, with a regular timetable, a high degree of transparency and a group of banks to market and distribute each issue.
 At the same time the Bank announced that the previous Euro Note programme would cease.

-The new securities are being issued under a Trust Deed governed by English Law and incorporate collective action clauses (CACs) based upon the recommendations put forward by the G10 Working Group on Contractual Clauses in 2003.
+The new securities are being issued under English law with revised collective action and pari passu clauses based on the recommendations put forward by the International Monetary Fund and International Capital Markets Association in 2014.

 This market notice is being issued in reliance on Rule 135e of the United States Securities Act of 1933, as amended (the “Securities Act”).
 This market notice is not an offer of securities for sale in the United States.
 Securities may not be offered or sold in the United States except pursuant to an effective registration statement or an applicable exemption from registration.
 Any public offering of the securities to be made in the United States will be made by means of a prospectus that may be obtained from the Bank of England.